 Robert De Niro Jr. was born on August 17, 1943, in the Greenwich Village section of Manhattan.
 Both of his parents were accomplished artists.
 De Niro’s father was a secret homosexual who divorced his wife in 1945.

-In a December 2006 appearance on Hardball with Chris Matthews, De Niro was asked who he hoped would become the next president of the United States, to which he replied: “Well, I think of two people: Hillary Clinton and [Barack] Obama.”
+In a December 2006 television appearance on Hardball with Chris Matthews, De Niro was asked who he hoped would become the next president of the United States.
+He replied: “Well, I think of two people: Hillary Clinton and [Barack] Obama.”
 By early 2008, he was actively campaigning for the latter.
 At an Obama rally that February, De Niro addressed the claims of critics who had said that Obama’s political resumé was too thin to qualify him for the White House.
 “Barack Obama doesn’t have the experience to run for President of the United States,” said De Niro sarcastically, “and I can prove it.
 He did not have the foresight to vote for the Iraq War.
 You know: that’s the kind of inexperience I can get used to.
 That’s the kind of inexperience our country deserves.”

-In a May 2012 appearance on NBC’s Meet the Press, host David Gregory asked De Niro if he felt “as inspired” by President Obama, who was seeking re-election, as he had felt four years earlier.
-De Niro replied: “… I think he’s done a good job … as far as [killing] bin Laden and other things that he stepped up—being a liberal president, supposedly—that were effective….
+In a May 2012 airing of NBC’s Meet the Press, host David Gregory asked De Niro if he felt “as inspired” by President Obama, who was seeking re-election, as he had felt four years earlier.
+De Niro replied: “… I think he’s done a good job … as far as [killing al-Qaeda leader Osama] bin Laden and other things that he stepped up—being a liberal president, supposedly—that were effective….
 I give him credit and I know he’ll do better in the next four years, when he won’t have to worry whether he’s going to be elected or not.”
 De Niro also exhorted Republicans to be more supportive of the president’s agenda: “… [G]ive us some faith in your behavior and don’t make preposterous statements, don’t get into all this posturing and silliness.
 Try to be—try to move forward and help the president, even though you’re from another party, the other party.
 Try to stop criticizing so much.
 Try to move it forward.”

 In April 2015, De Niro was asked whether he thought Hillary Clinton would become the next U.S. president.
 He replied: “Hopefully it will be her, yes.
 I think that she’s paid her dues.
 There are going to be no surprises, and she has earned the right to be president and the head of the country at this point.
 It’s that simple.
 And she’s a woman, which is very important because her take on things may be what we need right now.”